Crossed (comics): Crossed: Badlands (Volumes 4–17)

 Issues #93–99 (by Gage and Fernando Heinz) begins by following a band of survivors led by Cody, an opportunistic man who designed disaster shelters for the elite before stealing one for himself when C-Day hit.
 His state-of-the-art bunker serves the group well until it comes afoul of Smokey, the "Super-Crossed" last seen in the Quisling arc.
 After being driven out and left at Smokey's mercy, Cody saves himself by offering to help Smokey mold the Crossed into a coherent society, advising him on means of controlling the others' bloodlust and promising them fresh victims by breeding uninfected like cattle.
 When this inevitably fails (in part due to a remorseful Cody sacrificing himself to undo his own work), Smokey seeks out other Super-Crossed like himself, eventually finding the Crossed twins from the Homo Superior arc.
+With the aid of an uninfected sailor met during the journey for the twins, Smokey establishes a functional homestead of Crossed followers with the aim of outlasting the expected short-lived lifespan attributed to most Crossed.

 Issue #100 (also by Gage and Fernando Heinz) follows Smokey and the twins as they attempt to fulfill the former's dream of ending the self-destructive nature of the Crossed.
-Although they manage to establish a reasonably-functional homestead with dozens of followers, Smokey remains depressed and laments to an old Cody that it is a far cry from the new society he had hoped to create.
+Although they manage to establish a reasonably-functional homestead with dozens of followers, Smokey remains depressed and laments to an old sailor that it is a far cry from the new society he had hoped to create.
 The children he fathered with the twins also seem to be no more intelligent than regular Crossed, leading Smokey to believe that their species is doomed to die out within a generation.
-Years later, the aging Smokey kills Cody by quickly breaking his neck, sparing him from a slow and painful death.
-Shortly after, Smokey is betrayed and left for dead by the twins and his own son, now revealed to have been a "Super-Crossed" the entire time; the twins explain that they prefer immediate self-indulgence over long-term planning.
+Years later, the aging Smokey kills the old sailor by quickly breaking his neck, sparing him from a slow and painful death at the hands of the other Crossed.
+Shortly after, Smokey is betrayed and left for dead by the twins and his own son 'Cunt', now revealed to have been a "Super-Crossed" the entire time; the twins explain that they prefer immediate self-indulgence over long-term planning.
 Smokey survives the attempted assassination by jumping into a river, emerging later and limping off to fight another day with a smile on his face.